cleolibrary/CLEO-Redux/docs/en/using-memory-64.md

-> This guide is for the remastered games running as 64-bit applications.
-For the information on using the Memory class in classic era games [click here](./using-memory.md).
+> This guide is for x64 hosts (e.g. the remastered trilogy).
+For the information on using the Memory class on x86 (classic era games) [click here](./using-memory.md).

 # Memory Object (x64)